openjs-foundation/summit/SESSION_FACILITATOR_GUIDE.md

 - [ ] Have a person be take charge of each tool being used for the session.
 For a full list of tools see below.
 - [ ] Go to Zoom, start the call.
 - [ ] In Zoom, make sure the link to the zoom session is posted on the relevant thread in [nodejs/summit](https://github.com/nodejs/summit/issues/).
 - [ ] In Zoom, start recording the session.
+If the available Zoom accounts are maxed out, use Hangouts.
+-
 - [ ] (Optional) Go to [Otter](https://otter.ai), start recording the audio.

 ## 🛠 tools for effective sessions